 From Google Analytics and Ads to SEO and email marketing, each tool provides you with multiple indicators.
 With all of the data available from these many tools it’s easy to lose sight and focus of what really matters.

 In order to select which figures matter most, you should first analyze your marketing and overall organizational goals; these are different for every business and usually defined at the C-level.

 The next step in this process is to setup a meeting with the various teams responsible for the projects and define 4 to 6 key performance indicators to measure your success.
-A Key Performance Indicator (KPI) is a measurable value that demonstrates how effectively a company is achieving key business objectives.
+KPI stands for Key Performance Indicator (KPI), a measurable value that demonstrates how effectively a company is achieving key business objectives.
 Organizations use KPIs to evaluate their success at reaching targets.

 Examples of KPIs you could consider include:

 - # of Marketing and/or Sales Qualified Leads (MQL / SQL)

 - Top performing content on your website

 - # Website visitors